 Wankan - Kings Crown

 The Shotokan version of Wankan is said to have been created by Master Gichin Funakoshi's son, Yoshitaka Funakoshi (also known as Giko) who tragically died in the prime of his life during World War II.
-Because Wankan is so short, there are many practitioners today who feel that it is a genuine Shotokan kata, since Sensei Yoshitaka never had the opportunity to finish modifiying Wankan.
-Today, Wankan is unique amongst Shotokan katas, in that it only has one kiai.
+Because Wankan is so short, there are many practitioners today who feel that it is not a genuine Shotokan kata, since they feel that Sensei Yoshitaka never finished Wankan.
+We will never know for sure, but today, Wankan is unique amongst all of the Shotokan katas in that it only has one kiai.

 This kata contains 20 movements and should take the student approximately 30 seconds to complete.
 The correct performance of this kata is required in order to advance from Ni Dan (2nd Dan) to San Dan (3rd Dan).

 This kata only has one kiai point and it occurs on the very last movement of the kata, the yama-zuki (mountain punch).

 To return to a ready position after the last movement of the kata leave your left foot in place and withdraw your right foot so as to stand up once again facing forward in hachiji-dachi (natural stance).
 You must now formally end the kata.
 You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
 At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
 After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.